-How do we navigate the uncertainties of life and make sensible decisions that are consistent with God’s will?
+How do we navigate the uncertainties of life and make sensible decisions consistent with God’s will?

 After all, he rarely provides explicit directions about the situations we encounter.
-And the Bible does not specifically address every difficulty we face.
+And the Bible does not explicitly address every difficulty we face.

 God has given us an array of temporal and spiritual resources to help us make good choices, including our minds and experience, the knowledge of other people, Biblical principles, and the Holy Spirit.

-Here is a useful protocol to follow for important decisions:
+Here is a valuable protocol to follow for important decisions:

 - Tell God about your situation.